blueprinted-io/.github/profile/README.md

 Because most learning systems are built for *compliance*—not for building or measuring *real skill*.
 SMEs waste their time authoring endless, generic content; learners click through and forget it all; “proof” is a joke.

-**blueprinted io exists for the 10% of teams who actually want to know if someone can do the work, not just say they finished the course.**
+**blueprinted.io exists for the 10% of teams who actually want to know if someone can do the work, not just say they finished the course.**

 ---